KlausSchaefers/rememberli/README.md

 # TODO:

-- last opened?
-- due query in side bar
 - dark scheme
-- "Due" folder as query?
+- replace note dnd with folder dialog?
 - notes as documents?
 - Fix focus bug when clicking on highlights
 - Markup: